-Shows the group for the respective user.

-- operation on the system as well as add or remove users, change group assignments, and change passwords for any user. - ii.
-Maintenance: Can perform any operation except for user administration.
-May change their own password or logoff time. - iii.
-Operator: Can change settings on the system that are not part of the airflow and balancing.
-May change their own password or logoff time. - d Logoff time:

-Shows the inactivity time in minutes that the respective user has prior to being logged off automatically.
+- 1. User Shows the users in the system. - 2.
+Password Shows the password for the respective user. - 3.
+Group Shows the group for the respective user: - Manager Can perform any operation on the system and add or remove users, change group assignments, and change passwords for any user - Maintenance Can perform any operation except for user administration.
+May change their own password or logoff time. - Operator Can change settings on the system that are not part of the airflow and balancing.
+May change their own password or logoff time. - 4.
+Logoff time Shows the inactivity time in minutes that the respective user has prior to being logged off automatically.